pearcej/cppds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

 Consider another infix example, A + B \* C. The operators + and \* still appear between the operands, but there is a problem.
-Which operands do they work on?
+Which operands do they work on first?
 Does the + work on A and B or does the \* take B and C?
 The expression seems ambiguous.

 In fact, you have been reading and writing these types of expressions